vip-delete/idea-maven-plugin/README.md

 How to Use
 ----------
-IDEA Maven Plugin is deployed in Maven Central and you can simple run
+IDEA Maven Plugin is deployed to Maven Central and you can simple run

 `mvn com.github.zhve:idea-maven-plugin:3.0b1:idea`

-If you want to use non default settings save [idea.bat](https://raw.githubusercontent.com/zhve/idea-maven-plugin/master/src/main/resources/ideaplugin/idea.bat) in your project root, edit parameters, and run:
+If you want to use non default settings, save [idea.bat](https://raw.githubusercontent.com/zhve/idea-maven-plugin/master/src/main/resources/ideaplugin/idea.bat) to your project root, edit parameters, and run:

 Create workspace: `idea idea`